EXT. OCEANSIDE RESTAURANT IN KEY WEST – MORNING

 “Who's that behind those Foster Grants?”

-The older man recalls that the girl’s question started out as an ad slogan for Foster Grant sunglasses.
-According to the trademark file for the slogan in the US trademark database, it was first used in commerce on October 8, 1959.
+The old man recalls that question started out as an ad slogan for Foster Grant sunglasses.
+(According to the trademark filing for the slogan in the US trademark database, it was first used in commerce on October 8, 1959.)

 YOUNG MALE CELEBRITY: